sagemath/sagewiki_to_gh-2022-10-10/days2sched.md

 FRIDAY (Coding sprint day):

-B0021 in basement in the communications building
+The organizational session will be in B0021 which is in the basement in the communications building.
+The communications building is directly across the street from Padelford (see above).
+(My cell phone 858-220-6876 doesn't work there, unfortunately.)

  * 9am  - 11am: Organization session